Vertigo: Understanding the Causes of Balance Dysregulation

 We’ve explored the ear, the neck, blood flow, the gut, and stress.

-They might seem like separate issues but they’re all connected by one theme: system-wide dysregulation.
+They might seem like separate issues but they’re all connected by one theme, and this is where we discuss system-wide dysregulation.

 Quote graphic stating “Vertigo isn’t just an ear problem.
 It’s a sign your internal systems have fallen out of rhythm,” highlighting whole-body regulation as the key to balance.